spadgos/sublime-jsdocs/README.md

 You can leave either of these things [here][issues].
 Pull requests are welcomed heartily!
 In this repo, the main development branch is `develop` and the stable 'production' branch is `master`.
 Please remember to base your branch from `develop` and issue the pull request back to that branch.

 ## Changelog ##
+- **Edge**
+  - Single-line comments inside function definitions are handled
+  - Notation rules are applied to functions, which means they can define a return type by their name, eg: `strFoo`
+  - Notation rules can define arbitrary tags, for example: functions with a prefix of "_" should get the `@private` tag.
+  - Given the above addition, JS functions starting with an underscore are no longer marked as `@private` by default.
 - **v2.8.2**, *28 September 2012*
   - When a function is defined across many lines, the parser will find the arguments on extra lines.
 - **v2.8.1**, *13 September 2012*